AVEVA/AVEVA-Samples/Basic/Java/readme.rst

         jsonMultipleValues = qiclient.getRangeValues(tenantId, namespaceId, sampleStream.getId(), "1", 0, 3, false, QiBoundaryType.ExactOrCalculated, sampleViewId);

-To map a property that is beyond the ability of Qi to map on its own, you should define a QiViewProperty and add it to the QiView’s Properties collection.
+To map a property that is beyond the ability of Qi to map on its own, you should define a QiViewProperty and add it to the QiView\’s Properties collection.

 .. code:: java